 The Company considers all highly liquid investments with a remaining maturity of three months or less from the date of purchase to be cash equivalents.
-At March 31, 2014, cash equivalents consisted of money market instruments and certificates of deposit.
-The Company had short-term and long-term restricted cash totaling \$2,755 and \$453 at March 31, 2014 and 2013, respectively.
-Restricted cash at March 31, 2014 included \$684 related to the Company's acquisition of substantially all the assets of OSB Consulting LLC ("OSB") and \$1,976 related to the Company's acquisition of all the outstanding shares of TradeTech Consulting Scandinavia AB ("TradeTech"), which is being held back or held in escrow by the Company to cover indemnification obligations of the selling parties under the applicable purchase agreements.
-Restricted cash also includes restricted deposits with banks to secure the import of computer and other equipment, bank guarantees associated with the construction of the Company's facility in India, and also a bank guarantee related to value added tax ("VAT") with the government of Sri Lanka.
+At March 31, 2015, cash equivalents consisted of money market instruments and certificates of deposit.
+The Company had short-term and long-term restricted cash totaling \$112 and \$2,755 at March 31, 2015 and 2014, respectively.
+During the fiscal year March 31, 2015 the Company released \$684 and \$1,976 which were held back related to the acquisition of

+OSB Consulting LLC ("OSB") and TradeTech Consulting Scandinavia AB ("TradeTech"), respectively.
+Restricted cash also includes restricted deposits with banks to secure the import of computer and other equipment, bank guarantees associated with the construction of the Company's facility in India and Sri Lanka.